Authentic Rabdi Recipe (Traditional North Indian Sweet Thickened Milk Dessert)

 Ingredients

-For the best texture, use full-fat milk (whole milk) that will give the creamiest consistency to rabri.
+• Whole milk (full-fat milk) – For the best texture, use full-fat milk (whole milk), which will give rabri the creamiest consistency.
 Do not use skim or low-fat milk to make this dessert.
+Full-fat buffalo milk is best for making rabdi, as it has a higher fat content than cow’s milk.
+But if it’s unavailable, you can use cow’s milk too.

-Opt for high-quality saffron; it gives a beautiful yellow tinge and subtle flavor to the rabdi.
+• Saffron – Opt for high-quality saffron; it gives a beautiful yellow tinge and subtle flavor to the rabdi.

-Do not miss my secret ingredient – rose water, which will instantly change the taste game of your delicious rabdi.
+• Rose water – Do not miss my secret ingredient – rose water, which will instantly change the taste game of your delicious rabdi.

-How To Make Rabdi
+How To Make Rabri

 Milk added to a pan.

-Once the milk comes to a boil, lower the heat to medium.
+Step 2: Once the milk comes to a boil, lower the heat to medium.
+Add 1 pinch of saffron strands to the pan and stir to combine.

 saffron added to the pan.